8 Walkthrough 2: Approaching gradebook data from a data science perspective

 .

 From this location, go deeper into files to find the desired file.
-For example, if you downloaded the book repository (https://github.com/data-edu/data-science-in-education) from Github to your Desktop, the path to the Excel file might look like one of these below:
+For example, if you downloaded the book repository (https://github.com/data-edu/data-science-in-education) from Github to your Desktop, the path to the Excel file might look like one of these:

 /home/username/Desktop/data-science-in-education/data/gradebooks/ExcelGradeBook.xlsx